Hawaii Post-Graduate Certificate Programs in Nursing

 - Provide proof of completing any pre-requisites, required practicum or clinical hours

-The classes that you take depend on requirements for the particular program.
+The classes that you take depend on the requirements for the particular program.
 The curriculum typically includes classes in evidence-based practices, advanced theory, and clinical decision-making.
 Students that have not completed prerequisites within the past five years must complete those courses.

 The Hawai‘i Pacific University – Post-Master Certificate in Nurse Practitioner curriculum includes: